SakshiGoyal001/TechCollab/README.md

 ## User Roles

 ### Students

-- Undergraduate and graduate students from various disciplines
+Undergraduate and graduate students from various disciplines

 ### Faculty

-- Professors, lecturers, and academic staff engaged in teaching and research
+Professors, lecturers, and academic staff engaged in teaching and research

 ### General Users

-- Alumni, industry professionals, and the wider community interested in technology and innovation
+Alumni, industry professionals, and the wider community interested in technology and innovation

 ### Admin

-- Platform administrators managing projects and user interactions
+Platform administrators managing projects and user interactions

 ## Current Status

 **Note:** This project is in its initial development stages and focuses primarily on the front-end functionalities.
-The backend and database components are currently not implemented.
+The backend and database components are currently not implemented completely.